 Services that are covered for you What you must pay when you get these services Services provided by other mental health care providers Deductible applies. \$20 copayment for each Medicare-covered Individual Session. \$10 copayment for each Medicare-covered Group Session.
 You pay these amounts until you reach the out-of-pocket maximum.
 Prior authorization is required.
 Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
 Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
 Services provided by a physical therapist or speech language therapist \$0 copayment for each Medicare-covered service.
-Prior authorization is only required for services provided by non-capitated providers.
+Prior authorization is required.
 Services provided by an occupational therapist \$0 copayment for each Medicare-covered service.
-Prior authorization is only required for services provided by non-capitated providers.
-Outpatient substance abuse services \$30 copayment for each You are covered for treatment of substance abuse, as covered by Original Medicare.
-Medicare-covered Individual Session. \$30 copayment for each Medicare-covered Group Session.
+Prior authorization is required.
+Outpatient substance abuse services Deductible applies.
+You are covered for treatment of substance abuse, as covered by Original Medicare.
+20% coinsurance for each Medicare-covered Individual Session.
+20% coinsurance for each Medicare-covered Group Session.
 You pay these amounts until you reach the out-of-pocket maximum.
 Prior authorization is required.